riotschoolacc/MSM-Gem-Shop/README.md

 ------
 In the home section of the MSM Gem Shop, you are able to input codes to get free gems!
 (You need your MSM Friend Code & Platform to be set first)

-**Redeemable codes are commonly given out to youtubers and telegram channels to advertise and get them to purchase from the shop, if you want a code, please read [this](#become-a-partner-and-get-a-code), and then contact us.**
+**Redeemable codes are commonly given out to youtubers and telegram channels to advertise and persuade their members to purchase from the shop, if you want a code, please read [this](#become-a-partner-and-get-a-code), and then contact us.**

 *Psst: use code **RELEASE** for 10 free gems!*